Learn how to assess the pros and cons of filing bankruptcy so you can make an informed decision about whether you should file.

 Just make sure to talk to anyone that cosigned a loan with you before you file.
 Let me them know that you plan to file, so you can decide together how to handle the situation.
-Again, it’s not guaranteed that the lender or collector will pursue collection with them after bankruptcy discharge, but it is a possibility.
+Again, it’s not guaranteed that the lender or collector will pursue collection with them after a bankruptcy discharge, but it is a possibility.

 The cons of Chapter 7 vs Chapter 13

 If you’re choosing to file for bankruptcy, Steve Rhode recommends that you should always try for Chapter 7 first.
 The perceived downside of Chapter 7 is that it liquidates assets to repay your debt.
 That can make it seem like you’re about to lose everything.
 But Rhode says that’s usually not the case.

 “A very, very small minority of Chapter 7 bankruptcy filers ever have to liquidate any asset,” Rhode says.
 By definition, Chapter 7 bankruptcy does liquidate assets to give you the fast, fresh start that it offers.
 But most people who file for Chapter 7 either don’t have any assets that can be liquidated OR their assets are low enough in value to qualify for exemption.
 So, the idea of losing everything in Chapter 7 is often really just a paper tiger.